hqvu1/apim-dev-custom/docs/BFF_IMPLEMENTATION.md

 ## What We Built

-We've implemented a **Backend-for-Frontend (BFF)** architecture with Azure Managed Identity authentication to solve the authorization issue with APIM Management API.
+We've implemented a **Backend-for-Frontend (BFF)** architecture with App Registration (service principal) authentication to solve the authorization issue with APIM Management API.
 The BFF has been migrated from Node.js Express to **ASP.NET Core 10 Minimal API** for better RBAC, type safety, and resilience.

 ## Architecture